Novalis: Tennstedt: Relationship with Sophie von Kühn

 Novalis remained intellectually active during his employment at Tennstedt.
-It is possible that Novalis met Fichte, as well as the poet Friedrich Hölderlin, in person while visiting Jena in 1795.
+It is possible that Novalis met Fichte, as well as the poet Friedrich Hölderlin, while visiting Jena in 1795.
 Between 1795 and 1796, he created six sets of manuscripts, posthumously collected under the title Fichte Studies, that primarily address Fichte's work but cover a range of philosophical topics.
-Novalis continued his philosophical studies in 1797, writing notebooks responding to the works of Kant, Frans Hemsterhuis, and Adolph Eschenmayer.
+Novalis continued his philosophical studies in 1797, writing notebooks responding to the works of Kant, Frans Hemsterhuis, and Adolph Carl August von Eschenmayer.

 Novalis's ongoing reflections upon Fichte's ideas, particularly those in the Wissenschaftslehre (Foundations of the Science of Knowledge) formed part of the foundation for his later philosophical and literary works: Novalis focused on Fichte's argument that the concept of identity assumes a tension between self (i.e., "I") and object (i.e., "not-I").
 Novalis's critique of Fichte arose from Novalis's literary commitments: Novalis suggests that the tension between self and object that Fichte asserts is actually a tension between language and imagination.
 Later, Novalis would take his critique further, suggesting that identity is not the separation of subject and object, but a dynamic process of equal partners in mutual communication.
 Novalis's viewpoint is summarized in his aphorism "Statt Nicht-Ich -- Du!" ("Instead of 'not-I', you").

 In the final months of 1795, Sophie began to suffer declining health due to a liver tumor that was thought to be caused by tuberculosis.
 As a result, she underwent liver surgery in Jena, which was performed without anesthesia.
 In January 1797, Novalis was appointed auditor to the salt works at Weissenfels.
 To earn a stable income for his intended marriage, he accepted the position and moved to Weissenfels to assume his duties.
 Sophie, on the other hand, stayed with her family.
 Sophie once more became gravely ill, during which time Novalis's parents finally relented and agreed to the couple's engagement.
 However, two days after her fifteenth birthday, Sophie died, while Novalis was still in Weissenfels.
 Four months later, Novalis's brother Erasmus, who had been diagnosed with tuberculosis, also died.
 The death of Sophie, as well as his younger brother, affected Novalis deeply.
 Their deaths catalyzed his more intensive commitment to poetic expression.
 Sophie's death also became the central inspiration for one of the few works Novalis published in his lifetime, Hymnen an die Nacht (Hymns to the Night).